 Momentous enhancement was evident in rooting with the supplementation of rooting media with different concentrations of auxins viz., IBA and NAA (Table 4).
 Early induction of good quality roots with higher rooting proliferation ability (77.78%) with the maximum numbers of roots per micro shoot (4.07) with bigger length (9.50 cm) was evident on MS media supplemented with 5.0 mgl-1 IBA after 40-45 days of transferring shootlets to rooting media (Table 4).
 In comparison to NAA, IBA performed better when the two auxins were employed to induce roots.
-IBA was proved to be the most effective than any other synthetic auxins in most of the cases, perhaps because it is not demolished by IAA oxidase or other enzymes and thus persists longer (Patel et al., 2025; Sharma et al., 2025; Verma et al., 2025).
+IBA was proven to be more effective than any other synthetic auxins in most cases, perhaps because it is not demolished by IAA oxidase or other enzymes and thus persists longer (Patel et al., 2025; Sharma et al., 2025; Verma et al., 2025).
 The efficacy of IBA in inducing quality roots has previous been supported by Das & Pal (2005), Yashodha et al. (2008), Mehta et al. (2011), García-Ramírez et al. (2014), Patel et al. (2015) and Venkatachalam et al. (2015).
 NAA treatments were also evident effective in encouraging roots on bamboo shoots produced from mature tissue, such as in case of Dendrocalamus latiflorus (Suwal et al., 2020).
-Arya & Arya (2015) reported 80-90% of roots obtained on MS medium with supplementing of NAA or IBA within 5 weeks of transferring while working in D. asper and D. falcatum.
+Arya & Arya (2015) reported 80-90% of roots obtained on MS medium with the supplementation of NAA or IBA within 5 weeks of transferring while working in D. asper and D. falcatum.
 But Singh et al. (2012) have observed 100% rooting in D. asper using a combination of IBA and NAA.
-Devi et al (2012) and Singh et al. (2012) reported that the combination of IBA and NAA had a synergistic effect for rooting in D. asper in place of single use.
-But Mudoi et al. (2014) observed a combination of NAA and BAP was found most effective in rooting of B. balcooa which was also confirmed by Goyal et al. (2015) in D. strictus.
+Devi et al. (2012) and Singh et al. (2012) reported that the combination of IBA and NAA had a synergistic effect on rooting in D. asper, as opposed to the use of single agents.
+But Mudoi et al. (2014) observed that a combination of NAA and BAP was found most effective in rooting of B. balcooa, which was also confirmed by Goyal et al. (2015) in D. strictus.
 The limited number of the report was available for rooting with application of IAA.
-However, in the research of Kapruwan et al. (2014), IAA was proved effective to induce in vitro rooting in D. strictus.
+However, in the research of Kapruwan et al. (2014), IAA was proven effective to induce in vitro rooting in D. strictus.

 3.7 Standardization of In Vivo Hardening

-Another broad requirement of micropropagation is the transfer of in vitro propagated plantlets from the lab to the land (Bhatt et al., 2022).
-Despite having well developed roots, the plant grown under lab conditions is often unable to thrive in the wild due to a lack of adaptation and adequate hardening (Sandhu et al., 2018).
-The high danger of plantlet death is evident when in vitro regenerated regenerants are transplanted to an in vivo environment.
-This is mainly instigated by weak root systems and the necessity for newly raised regenerants to acclimatize to an array of abnormalities that exist in in vivo condition, including high levels of radiation, low relative humidity, a lack of water, etc. Thus, the subsistence of tissue culture raised plantlets in the greenhouse/polyhouse or under field conditions, decides the ultimate success of any gainful tissue culture process (Chaudhary et al., 2024).
+Another broad requirement of micropropagation is the transfer of in vitro-propagated plantlets from the laboratory to the field (Bhatt et al., 2022).
+Despite having well-developed roots, the plant grown under lab conditions is often unable to thrive in the wild due to a lack of adaptation and adequate hardening (Sandhu et al., 2018).
+The high risk of plantlet death is evident when in vitro-regenerated regenerants are transplanted into an in vivo environment.
+This is mainly instigated by weak root systems and the necessity for newly raised regenerants to acclimatize to an array of abnormalities that exist in in vivo conditions, including high levels of radiation, low relative humidity, a lack of water, etc. Thus, the subsistence of tissue culture raised plantlets in the greenhouse/polyhouse or under field conditions decides the ultimate success of any gainful tissue culture process (Chaudhary et al., 2024).